ni/nimi-python/docs/nifgen/class.rst

         This channel-based property identifies which sequence the signal generator produces.
 You can create multiple sequences using :py:meth:`nifgen.Session.create_arb_sequence`. :py:meth:`nifgen.Session.create_arb_sequence` returns a handle that you can use to identify the particular sequence.
 To configure the signal generator to produce a particular sequence, set this property to the sequence handle.
         Use this property only when :py:attr:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.SEQ`.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].arb_sequence_handle`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.arb_sequence_handle`

         The following table lists the characteristics of this property.

             +-----------------------+------------+